ayhem18/Ecommerce_case_study/possible_relations.md

 * can we find different means for different regions in general: states / or simply groups created from the geo coordinates? (might require some geospatial processing)

 ## Payment
-* Are customers inclined to spend more with a more payments ?
+* Are customers inclined to spend more with more payment installements ?
 ## Sellers
 * Are sellers in certain regions making more money that other regions ?
 *